 EDITOR’S NOTE: This is the second article in our ‘Gain-of-Function Hall of Shame’ series profiling key players in gain-of-function research.

-Last week, Organic Consumers Association launched its Gain of Function Hall of Shame with a profile of government scientist, Christian Hassell.
+Organic Consumers Association recently launched its Gain of Function Hall of Shame with a profile of government scientist, Christian Hassell.
 Hassell chairs a secret committee known as P3CO (Potential Pandemic Pathogen Care and Oversight), which is tasked with reviewing all gain-of-function experiments, including research that could be used to develop biological weapons from bat coronaviruses.

-This week, we bring you Christian Hassell’s boss, Dr. Robert Kadlec.
+In this profile, we bring you Christian Hassell’s boss, Dr. Robert Kadlec.